Fast and Provable Nonconvex Robust Matrix Completion: Introduction

 \subsection{Motivation and Main Contributions}

-In \cite{Chen2021}, the theoretical guarantee of a convex approach has been established for RMC which can handle both the outliers and the stochastic noise.
-However, to our best knowledge, there does not exist a fast non-convex method with incoherence-projection-free and sample-splitting-free theoretical guarantee in this scenario yet, which is the goal of our paper.
-The main contributions of this paper are summarized as follows.
+The convex approach analyzed in \cite{Chen2021} offers a theoretical guarantee for RMC in the presence of both outliers and stochastic noise.
+However, no fast non-convex method has been shown to achieve a similar guarantee without requiring explicit incoherence projection or sample splitting, to the best of our knowledge.
+Our work fills this gap, and the main contributions of this paper are summarized as follows.